Laura Kamoie: Novelist

 In 2008, Kamoie suffered a "mild traumatic brain injury".
 While recovering, Kamoie felt a creative urge, taking guitar lessons, changing her taste in music, and writing a novel inspired by the Twilight series in 11 weeks.
 She published her first novel, a romance called Hearts in Darkness, in 2011 with The Wild Rose Press under the pen name Laura Kaye.
 Success came relatively quickly, and in 2012 she sold her "Hard Ink" series, featuring a group of ex-military conducting covert operations out of a tattoo parlor, to Avon, subsidiary of HarperCollins, for six figures.
 The next year she sold her first historical novel, co-authored with Stephanie Dray, called America's First Daughter, about President Thomas Jefferson's eldest daughter Martha Jefferson Randolph, to William Morrow, subsidiary of HarperCollins.
 At the end of 2013, she left teaching to write full time.
 Kamoie describes her work under the name Laura Kaye as "romantic suspense and contemporary and erotic romance."
 In 2014, she sold her "Raven Riders" series, featuring a motorcycle club with special mission, again to Avon for six figures.

 In 2016, she published her first work of historical fiction under her own name, co-authored with Stephanie Dray.
 America's First Daughter, about President Thomas Jefferson's eldest daughter Martha Jefferson Randolph, which became a New York Times bestseller, a Goodreads Readers' Choice Awards Finalist in Historical Fiction, and an Audie Award Finalist.
 In 2018, she co-authored a second novel with Stephanie Dray: My Dear Hamilton: A Novel of Eliza Schuyler Hamilton, inspired in part by Hamilton: An American Musical.
 In 2019, she was part of a six-author writing team who co-authored Ribbons of Scarlet: A Novel of the French Revolution's Women, which featured stories about historical figures including Sophie de Condorcet, Louise Audu, Elisabeth of France, Manon Roland, Charlotte Corday, Pauline Leon, and Emilie de Sainte-Amaranthe Sartine.
 In 2020, she sold her first solo novel of historical fiction, Churchill's Spymistress, about Special Operations Executive intelligence officer Vera Atkins and her first two female spies to parachute into occupied France, to Berkley, a subsidiary of Penguin Random House, in a six-figure deal.
 In 2021, she and co-author Stephanie Dray sold two novels to William Morrow in a seven-figure deal, including Founding Mother: The Story of Abigail Adams.

+In 2021, Kamoie also authored a tour guide for visitors to the Thomas Jefferson Memorial about the creation of the Declaration of Independence entitled To Begin the World Again on the BARDEUM mobile app.